-- A vision for the development of partnerships among stakeholders in the sector and KAM members. - Situational analysis of demand and supply. - o Identification of key strategic areas of intervention. - Mapping of key stakeholders to support implementation. - An implementation plan with a focus on six value chains maize, wheat, potato, tomato, avocado, and pyrethrum - chosen for the initial phase of implementation.
+- o A vision for the development of partnerships among stakeholders in the sector and KAM members. - o Situational analysis of demand and supply. - o Identification of key strategic areas of intervention. - o Mapping of key stakeholders to support implementation. - An implementation plan. with a focus on six value chains maize, wheat, potato, tomato, avocado, and pyrethrum chosen for the initial phase of implementation.

-We envisaged that the various interventions earmarked in the strategy (including the doubling of productivity, increasing the area under production, targeted production of processing varieties, targeted investment in irrigated agriculture, improving postharvest handling and processing, import substitution and addressing existing export gaps) will inject over KES 167 billion into economy over the next five years (2024-2029).
+We envisaged that the various intervention earmarked in the strategy (including the doubling of productivity, increasing the area under production, targeted production of processing varieties, targeted investment in irrigated agriculture, improving postharvest handling and processing, import substitution and addressing existing export gaps) will inject over KES 167 billion into economy between 2024-2029.

-KAM, SustaiNET Group Partnership: Kenya Association of Manufacturers (KAM) signed a Memorandum of Understanding (MOU) with SustaiNET Group Ltd, marking the beginning of a partnership aimed at transforming the landscape for KAM members.
+KAM, SustaiNET Group partnership: Kenya Association of Manufacturers (KAM) signed a Memorandum of Understanding (MOU) with SustaiNET Group Ltd, marking the beginning of a partnership aimed at transforming the landscape for KAM members.